 It’s the first time since starting this company that I had time to sit for an hour and think; How can I help the company forward now?

+A year and a half ago, I was hired to help scale a development team of 5 to many more.
 They hired me to test, but paid me to help scale up.
 After 18 months of influencing, coaching, working in the shadows, joining the rave party and meticulous change management, I can proudly say we’re much further than I anticipated.
 This blogpost explains part of this story.

 A Quality Assessment

 Vernon Richards, who has supported me throught the assignment, had done one of his signature Quality Assessments for this client.
 One of his outcomes was that they needed someone to help them out with improvements in process, growth-mindset and systems thinking.
 That person was me.
+Together, we set the other outcomes & ideas of his assessment into place.
+Slowly, but steadily.

 The CTO bottleneck